stefangabos/world_countries/README.md

 The package also contains the national flags of each country in multiple styles.
 The image files are named using the ISO 3166-1-alpha-2 code of the country they represent, for easily pairing flags with countries.

-In `/data/flags/default/` you will find 16x16, 24x24, 32x32, 48x48, 64x64 and 128x128 PNG images.
+In `/data/flags/default/` you will find 16x16, 24x24, 32x32, 48x48, 64x64 and 128x128 PNG images looking like the ones below.
 The images were available for free on the now defunct website `http://icondrawer.com/free.php`.

 <img src="https://github.com/stefangabos/world_countries/blob/master/data/flags/default/64x64/gb.png?raw=true" align="left">
 <img src="https://github.com/stefangabos/world_countries/blob/master/data/flags/default/64x64/de.png?raw=true" align="left">